infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 --typography-use: block;
 ```

-### Boolean variables inside the Block editor

-If you want to show different variables on the frontend and inside the Block editor you can use add values to the `index` key in options.
-The third value represents the value if false and the fourth editor value if true.
-Fallback tree is same as in Complex variables.

 ## Custom variables

 If you need to set up many variables based on a single attribute value you can use the `custom` key.
 This key will search through the `options` for the attribute key and output the CSS variables based on values.
 Each custom variable key must be an `object`.
 You will also get the original key in the output.